zoeseeger/Simple-Python-MD-routine/README.md

 simple molecular dynamics routine written in Python3 without forces

-md_main has all main functions exept pulling in atom data from an xyzfile which is handled by read_gms
+md_main.py has all main functions exept pulling in atom data from an xyzfile which is handled by read_gms.py